Chris Quigley's Oracy Framework for EYFS to KS3

 Teacher Resources:

-- Sentence Stems - Predictions, Questioning, Visualising & Reflecting
+- Sentence Stems for Metacognitive Strategies - Predictions, Questioning, Visualising & Reflecting

 COMING SOON: